 Response: The formation of irregular gas bubble shape should be driven by the anisotropic diffusion flux of Xe around the gas bubble.
 The inhomogeneous and anisotropic stress field drives Xe diffusion.
 So any factors affecting the stress field may affect the formation of irregular gas bubbles.
 To do so we need to set up a simple polycrystal and gas bubble structure to distinguish the effect of different factors.
 Thank you for the comment, we will consider this in future work.

-7. Miscellaneous The value of epsilon_b0 is given in Table 1, whereas its meaning is not shown after it is first proposed in page 14.
-Additionally, the three-line style is likely to make Table 1 in page 13 more readable.
-The factor H in page 11 is not assigned a numerical value, which will affect the reproducibility of the manuscript.
-Some references need to be added, such as HPRRs in page 12.
+7. Miscellaneous The value of epsilon_b0 is given in Table 1, whereas its meaning is not shown after it is first proposed on page 14.
+Additionally, the three-line style is likely to make Table 1 on page 13 more readable.
+The factor H on page 11 is not assigned a numerical value, which will affect the reproducibility of the manuscript.
+Some references need to be added, such as HPRRs on page 12.

 Response: Thank you for the suggestion.
 The constant H in Eq.
 (30) is set to be 5.0×106Pa.
-We provided the missed parameters.
-But we kept the table format to have a compact form.
+We provided the missing parameters, but kept the table format to have a compact form.

 Reviewer 2